David-E-Alvarez/Sprint-Challenge--Advanced-CSS/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the difference between an adaptive website and a fully responsive website?
+An adaptive site is better than a fixed site in that it DOES make stuff nicer on different screens but is not as "responsive"; uses media queries.
+A fully responsive site is seamless.
 2. Describe what it means to be mobile first vs desktop first.
+Part of "mobile first" is that a focus before a software project is to design it for mobile devices first because more and more people are using mobile devices.
 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?
+It helps with a calculation to make the all text relative to 10px so when you use rem it increases the size relative to 10px.
 4. How would you describe preprocessing to someone new to CSS?
+It's CSS on steroids.
+You can add programming features like create functions to make css more robust.
 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?
+I like the ability to use variables and functions which involves thinking more like a programmer.
+Getting used to the syntax and seeing how all these moving parts work together.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.